 The Oklahoma Department of Libraries just unveiled a new series of Digital Prairie bookmarks.
 The new bookmarks feature Britannica School, EBSCOhost, and EBSCO’s Explora and are tailored to students and public library customers.
 They also include a blank username and password field, providing an easy way to share that information with your students and customers.
 The bookmarks can be downloaded and printed for free from the Printables page.

 The Digital Prairie trainer will be at OTA Encyclomedia in Oklahoma City on October 6th – 7th to distribute the new bookmarks, show off the new EBSCO Explora interface, and answer your Digital Prairie questions.
-Feel free to contact us with your Digital Prairie questions and training needs.
+Feel free to contact us with your Digital Prairie questions and/or training needs.

 Have you set up access to the Digital Prairie databases in the past, but find that you can no longer log on?
 The most common cause is a change in your institution’s IP addresses.
 For example, this can be caused by changing servers.
 If your IP addresses have changed, contact both Ebsco and Britannica to let them know your new address or range of addresses.
 To find your IP address, go to Google.com and type “What is my IP address?” in the search box.
 Your address will appear at the top of the results page.
 If your institution uses a range of IP addresses, contact your IT staff.

 Monday thru Friday: 24 hrs./day

 Saturday: 9am to 5pm EST

 Some of you may have already heard the news about Explora, EBSCO’s new interface for schools and public libraries.
 Explora is available now because EBSCO worked with ODL to add it to your account.
 If you have problems, call Ebsco support at 1-800-758-5995.
 If you haven’t set up your access to Ebsco yet, fill out this form and an Ebsco representative will contact you to complete the process.
 Be sure to state that you want remote access in the comments field.